Visyond/website-hugo/site/content/product-tour/product-tour.md

           Automate scenario management and analysis.
       - text: >-
           Track assumptions and scenarios from your collaborators, and always know where the numbers are coming from.
-      - text: Visualize the drivers that change between scenarios
+      - text: Visualize the drivers that change between scenarios.
       - text: >-
           Empower collaborators to test scenarios independently via  interactive dashboards, shielding them from information overload.
     descr: >-